ravichas/bioinformatics/Bioinformatics.md

- Use the following command to get the Rmd file, system("wget https://raw.githubusercontent.com/ravichas/bioinformatics/main/2-R-Intro.Rmd") Please note the other flags (intern and std.err) are optional.
+ Use the following command to get the Rmd file, system("wget https://raw.githubusercontent.com/ravichas/bioinformatics/main/2-R-Intro.Rmd") Please note the other flags (intern and ignore.stderr) are optional.

  ![Go to binder-examples link](Img/RStudioBinderLaunch3.png)